20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 Moreover, as specified in the section [Assumptions made explicit](#assumptions-made-explicit), we had to postulate an explicit utility for the transaction that **Buyer** wants to issue.
 This is represented by the parameter `utilityFromTX`, which has been set to $10^9$.

-As for future price distribution, we defined it in csv format in the file `/probability/distribution.csv` ((we also provide a constant distribution, `/probability/distributionOneElement.csv` for debugging reasons). `distribution.csv` is a normal distribution centered around the initial gas price.
+As for the future price distribution, we defined it in csv format in the file `/probability/distribution.csv` (we also provide a constant distribution, `/probability/distributionOneElement.csv` for debugging reasons).
+As the distribution is input through this external file, any other distribution (e.g. based on actual data) can be used. `distribution.csv` is a normal distribution centered around the initial gas price.
 Again, we used the standard deviations suggested in the paper.

 Moreover, we defined `testActionSpaceGasPub`, representing the range in which $g_{pub}$ can swing. $g_{pub}$ is the gas consumed if **Buyer** decides to issue the transaction at market price (for more information see [Ambiguous **Buyer** behavior](#ambiguous-buyer-behavior)).
 In practice, we followed the paper and equated $g_{pub}$ and $g_{alloc}$, meaning that **Buyer** is using Ledger-Hedger to reserve the precise amount of gas needed to execute the transaction.